JaiRaj22/Voice-control-windows/readme.md

 ```bash
 build.bat
 ```
 This script will handle creating a virtual environment, installing dependencies, and running PyInstaller.
-The final executable and all its supporting files will be located in the `dist/VoiceControlApp` directory.
+The final `VoiceControlApp.exe` file will be located in the `dist` directory.